AlLisonyy/AllisonLi_contract/contract.md

 - [ ] Module 03, 01/27 - 01/31 : Grammar of data wrangling

   - Finish Lab 3 by Friday: 01/31
-  - Finish portfolio piece 1 by Friday: 01/31

 - [ ] Module 04, 02/03 - 02/07 : Data types and Data Transformations